andreacanton/vagrantbasic/README.md

 ## A Few Details

 + If you're needing a password (for anything - including mysql, it should be `vagrant`)
-+ Change Vagrant file for edit the domain and the IP before `vagrant up`
 + It's a copy of [vagrantpress](https://github.com/chad-thompson/vagrantpress) I've commented out some puppet modules that can be usefull some times.